lbugasu/podcast-data-generator/README.md

 - Analyze common patterns and wordings surrounding certain topics

 ### App Development
-- Use podcast data as a mock data for an application
+- Use podcast data as a mock data for an application.
+Demo App can be found [here](https://onthistopic.web.app/).
 - Utilize color palette information to add visual elements to the application such as styling and theme as well as personalization

 <hr/>